GI Health, Patient Blog | Jul 12 2016

 What is gut health?

 Stifled laughter and facial reddening may accompany an in-depth discussion of digestive health, but for many, the topic is no laughing matter.
-Good gut health is defined as the effective digestion and absorption of food, the absence of GI illness, normal and stable intestinal microbiota, effective immune status and a state of well-being with a normal quality of life.
+Good gut health is defined as the effective digestion and absorption of food, the absence of GI illness, normal and stable intestinal microbiota, effective immune status, and a state of well-being with a normal quality of life.

 Let’s expand on this intestinal microbiota, or community of microorganisms that inhabit our gastrointestinal (GI) tract.

-Although your gut feeling may be that all bacteria are bad, some bacteria and other microorganisms are actually needed for healthy digestion of foods and beverages consumed.
+Although your gut feeling may be that all bacteria are bad, some bacteria and other microorganisms are actually needed for the healthy digestion of foods and beverages consumed.

 “Good” bacteria vs. “bad” bacteria